-Lunch is served from 11:30am through 2pm and features many entrees under $20, including the Steak Sandwich we just saw at breakfast.
+Lunch is served from 11:30am through 2pm and features many entrees under $20, including a steak with the same accompaniments as breakfast:

 And a steal for the price given the high quality of the beef and the tremendous flavor from the bacon.
-The bun had a terrific buttery quality with a nice crispiness as well.
-It may be the best burger in the area now, easily eclipsing what’s offered at Beaches and Cream.
+The bun had a terrific buttery quality with a nice crispiness.
+It may be the best burger in the area now, easily eclipsing what’s offered at Beaches and Cream or Crew’s Cup.

-The offerings are pretty nice if you’d like to sit and relax for a bit after the meal.
+It’s a nice assortment of choices for those who might like to sit and relax for a bit after the meal.

 Or go straight for dessert.

 The $10 “Trio of Puddings – Chocolate, Blackberry, and Butterscotch with Mix-ins.”
-This offered a nice opportunity to do some dipping and the puddings tasted really good – it was hopefully a light, sweet way to end the meal.
-I’m not sure if there was a tremendous amount of value involved, but it was fun to mix and match the “mix-ins” with the vibrant and very-different pudding flavors.
+This offered a nice opportunity to do some dipping, and the puddings tasted really good – it was a light, sweet way to end the meal.
+I’m not sure if there was a tremendous amount of value involved, but it was fun to mix and match the “mix-ins” with the various flavors of pudding.

-But Ale & Compass Restaurant offers a very pleasant, typically quiet and relaxing dining experience with courteous servers that are trying their darnedest to move over to Yacht$man.
-The kitchen seemed genuinely interested in honest feedback and I think things will only improve as time goes on.
+Overall, Ale & Compass Restaurant offers a very pleasant, typically quiet and relaxing dining experience in a classy, stately space with courteous servers who are trying their darnedest to move over to Yacht$man.
 Like you, probably, so many of my theme park experiences are full of hustle and bustle that it’s nice to take a load off without being seated on top of another party at a restaurant that seems like they’ll do anything to get you out of there three minutes quicker.
 Prices also don’t typically break the bank.